PrincessEmilu/shiro-game/doc/GameDesign.md

 The main character of the story, a kitten, is trying to get back home to its family after being washed away in a flood.

 ### Objectives
-The objective of the game is to bring that cat home.
-We want a game to have a sense of atmosphere that helps the player
+The objective of the game is to *bring that cat home!*
+We want a game to have a sense of atmosphere that the player will feel emotionally invested in.

 ### Inspiration and References
 A lot of us are inspired by RPG games such as Undertale and Shadow of the Colussus.
-We appreciate the simple way that games like Undertale are built and we admire how stories are made more hands-off and told "in the background".
+We appreciate the simple way that games like these are built and we admire how the stories are more hands-off and told "in the background".
+The player is meant to experience the game world and feel emotion based on what they are seeing and experiencing for themselves.

 ## Game Play